John May (shipwright): Family

 Job May, also a shipwright, owned the shipyard Yhoek on Wittenburg, which John bought in 1767.
 In 1790 it was sold by (his son-in-law) Isaac ten Cate who took over his business and involved in setting up a training for sailors.
 In 1793 John's daughter Elisabeth married Paul Busti, a real estate agent, operating the Holland Land Company in Philadelphia.

 William May (Maij) (Chatham 1725-1807), a captain and equipment master from 1780, devised various innovations in shipbuilding and cooperated with Robert Seppings.
 He played a role on 30 May 1787 when the Admiralty was occupied and his house was besieged during the Patriot revolt.
 He escaped with his family across the Y. In December 1787 he appointed as captain of a civic guard.
-William was the father of Job Seaborn May, midshipman and Rear Admiral.
+William was the father of Job Seaborn May, midshipman and Rear Admiral, who played an important role on 15 November 1813 so the French general Molitor decided to leave Amsterdam.
+At the end of the month he arrived with William I of the Netherlands at Scheveningen.

 Designs

 John May, Sr's designs in alphabetical order are: